Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 Figure 4: Adapting Instruction to Student Learning

-Rubrics break down the stages of learning (“rungs on the ladder”) for that specific target.
+Rubrics break down the stages of learning (“rungs on the ladder”) for each target.

-This allows students to better understand the goals and steps in learning.
+This allows students to understand the steps required to be successful.

 A typical rubric is shown in Figure 5.

-By demystifying the academic process, students can better engage in their own learning.
+By demystifying the academic process, students can better engage in their learning.

-When working on an activity, they can self-assess and reflect on their progress.
+When working on an activity, they can self-assess and reflect on their own progress.

-They can understand areas of improvement and direct their own activities.
+They can identify areas of improvement and direct their own activities.

 This leads to greater ownership and engagement in learning.